brimdata/zed/README.md

 ### Zui

-The [Zui app](https://github.com/brimdata/zui) is an electron-based desktop app to explore, query, and shape data in your Zed lake.
+The [Zui app](https://github.com/brimdata/zui) is an Electron-based desktop app to explore, query, and shape data in your Zed lake.

 We originally developed Zui for security-oriented use cases